Interstate 74 in North Carolina: Sandhills

 Future I-73 ends near the NC 38 exit where it is planned to be routed south into South Carolina.
-Future I-74 continues to the end of the freeway.
-Between Hamlet and Laurinburg is an at-grade expressway that will eventually be upgraded to Interstate standards.
+I-74 continues to the end of the freeway.
+Between Hamlet and Laurinburg is an at-grade expressway that will eventually be converted to Interstate standards.
 At Laurinburg, I-74 is to use the Laurinburg Bypass that was at the standard North Carolina freeway grade and signed as I-74 in 2008; however, the North Carolina Department of Transportation (NCDOT) had to remove the signage the following year when the FHWA ruled against using them until the freeway was up to Interstate standards.

 The third section of I-74 is officially named the American Indian Highway; completed in 2008, this 19 mi section stretches from Maxton to south of Lumberton, connecting with I-95/US 301.
 After NC 41, I-74 ends for the final time as the highway continues on as an at-grade expressway signed as US 74/Future I-74 Corridor.

 East of I-95

 Future I-74 is to continue to follow US 74, going through the city of Whiteville and bypassing the town of Lake Waccamaw.
-While there are no funded projects to upgrade the entire highway to Interstate standards, NCDOT is funding several smaller projects to replace intersections with interchanges for several of the remaining cross streets, including for NC 72/NC 130 north of Boardman and replacing other intersections with grade separations, such as with Old US 74 near Evergreen.
-Before the town of Bolton, it will separate from US 74 onto a proposed new freeway toward Shallotte, then go west on the proposed extension of South Carolina Highway 31 (SC 31; Carolina Bays Parkway) into South Carolina.
-This entire section of I-74 is still under a feasibility study with several possible routing options; it thus may take years before reaching South Carolina.
-Current NCDOT plans suggest that construction may not begin until after 2020 and that this will likely be the last section of I-74 to be completed.

-An interchange at Boardman Road began construction on May 25, 2021, and is scheduled for completion in 2024.
+While there are no funded projects to convert the entire highway to Interstate standards, NCDOT is funding several smaller projects to replace intersections with interchanges for several of the remaining cross streets, including for NC 72/NC 130 north of Boardman and replacing other intersections with grade separations, such as with Old US 74 near Evergreen.
+An interchange at Boardman Road began construction on May 25, 2021, and opened in September 2023.
 Two intersections at NC 72 and at NC 130 are planned to be converted into a single interchange and that project is scheduled to begin February 2023.
 A third and fourth project, now combined, will build an interchange at Chauncey Town Road (SR 1735) and an overpass at Old Lake Road (SR 1740).
 Those projects were contracted on June 21, 2022, for an estimated cost of $44 million.
-This would almost build a completed freeway to the NC 211 interchange in Bolton with one exception: the at-grade intersection at US 74/Creek Road (SR 2225) will be converted to a overpass in 2025 according to the NCDOT 2020–2029 STIP.
+This would almost build a completed freeway to the NC 211 interchange in Bolton with one exception: the at-grade intersection at US 74/Creek Road (SR 2225) will be converted to an overpass in 2025 according to the NCDOT 2020–2029 STIP.

+Before the town of Bolton, I-74 will separate from US 74 onto a proposed new freeway that will head southward, toward Shallotte, then go west on the proposed extension of South Carolina Highway 31 (SC 31; Carolina Bays Parkway) into South Carolina.
+This entire section of I-74 is still under a feasibility study with several possible routing options; it thus may take years before reaching South Carolina.